 c) helping the RT to identify ways to reach consensus.

-On 5 June 2018 we were notified that ICANN had engaged an external professional, Phil Khoury, to “facilitate the transition process and help the SSR2 Review Team in restarting and moving forward with its work.”
+On 5 June 2018, we were notified that ICANN had engaged an external professional, Phil Khoury, to “facilitate the transition process and help the SSR2 Review Team in restarting and moving forward with its work.”
 The Review Team worked with Phil in relaunching our activities and planning an in-person meeting.

 The Review Team reconvened after being paused since October 2017 and held an in-person meeting on 22-24 August in Washington, DC.
 The Review Team has on-boarded new members, selected leadership, reviewed work to date, and updated our scope/terms of reference.
-We also are refreshing our workplan and outreach/communication plan and are moving forward with our substantive work.
+We are refreshing our workplan and outreach/communication plan, and then we are moving forward with our substantive work.
 More details of our August meeting and ongoing work are described in the attached blog, which will be publicly posted.

 The Review Team unanimously agreed on leadership (in addition to me serving as Chair, we have Vice Chairs - Denise Michel, Eric Osterweil, Laurin Weissinger), and unanimously approved an updated scope/terms of reference, which is posted here [link].
 We welcome your input on this and other SSR2 efforts.

-The Review Team is looking forward to efficiently progressing its work and plans to next meet at ICANN63 in Barcelona.
-Given the past delays, we feel it’s imperative that the Review Team meet at ICANN63 to advance our work, and engage with community members, as needed.
-We would greatly appreciate your help in ensuring that a room is reserved ASAP for our 15-member meeting on xxx[dates].
-To hold time on Review Team members’ schedules and to save ICANN funds, we need to lock-in this meeting and arrange travel ASAP.
+The Review Team is looking forward to efficiently progressing its work.
+We plan to next meet at ICANN63 in Barcelona.
+Given the past delays, we feel it’s imperative that the Review Team meet at ICANN63 to advance our work and engage with community members.
+We would greatly appreciate your help in ensuring that a room is reserved ASAP for our 15-member meeting sessions on 21 and 24 October.
+To hold time on Review Team members’ schedules and to save ICANN funds, we need to promptly lock-in this meeting and arrange travel.

 Thank you for your support for the Review Team’s important, bylaw-mandated work.
-Please don’t hesitate to contact me and the Review Team if you need additional information or have input.
+Please don’t hesitate to contact me and the Review Team if you need additional information or whish to share your thoughts.